Class Actions Practice Note (GPN-CA)

-5.9 Any costs agreement or litigation funding agreement should include provisions for managing conflicts of interest (including of "duty and interest" and "duty and duty") between any of the applicant(s), the class members, the applicant's lawyers and any litigation funder.
+5.9 Any costs agreement or litigation funding agreement should include provisions for managing conflicts of interest (including of "duty and interest" and "duty and duty") between any of the applicant(s), the class members, the applicant's legal representatives and any litigation funder.

-5.10 The applicant's lawyers have a continuing obligation to recognise and properly manage any such conflicts throughout the proceeding.
+5.10 The applicant's legal representatives have a continuing obligation to recognise and to manage properly any conflicts of interest throughout the proceeding.

 6. Disclosure of Costs Agreements and Litigation Funding Agreements to the Court and Other Parties

 6.1 Subject to any objection, prior to the first case management hearing the applicant's lawyers shall, on a confidential basis, email the costs agreement and any litigation funding agreement to the associate of the judge presiding over the first case management hearing with both the email and the agreements clearly marked "Confidential for the Court only (per Class Action Practice Note, paragraph 6.1)".

 6.2 The provision of such agreements to the Court may be limited to an example of the standard form of each agreement, and need not include individual variations to the standard forms that might be negotiated with different class members.